rohitpidishetty/Low-Level-Libraries-for-Garuda-HLDS/README.md

 This project focuses on building efficient, memory-controlled, and reusable data structures that serve as the backbone for Garuda’s high-level abstractions.

-It is an open-source initiative, aimed at provinding a robust and extensible systems-level foundation for engineers to build performance-critial applications and language runtime components.
+It is an open-source initiative, aimed at providing a robust and extensible systems-level foundation for engineers to build performance-critical applications and language runtime components.

 ---